dorothy110/instagram/README.md

-# Parstagram - Part I
+# Instagram - Part I

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.